Research from SSW Faculty at Centers, Institutes, & External Partnerships

 “The literature on grieving mostly focuses on loss of loved ones,” says Gitterman.
 “We suggest that it’s a much broader concept.
 Losing home, becoming uprooted through natural disasters, losing time to drug addiction — there is mourning for that too.”
 Published in Clinical Social Work Journal, “Ambiguous and Disenfranchised Grief: An Overlooked but Critical Need for Social Work Intervention,” examines grief when a loved one is alive but no longer present, such as with an Alzheimer’s patient.

-Nate Okpych, assistant professor of social work, studies older youth in foster care.
-As program director for the longitudinal CalYouth Study, he evaluates California state law AB 12, which in 2012 extended the age limit for foster care from 18 to 21.
+Assistant Professor Nate Okpych studies older youth in foster care.
+As program director for the longitudinal CalYOUTH Study, he evaluates California state law AB 12, which in 2012 extended the age limit for foster care from 18 to 21.
 The study tracks 727 young people who were in foster care at age 17, interviewing them every two years through age 23.
-Analysis of the age 21 interviews indicates a wide range of benefits, including increased high school graduation and college enrollment rates and reduced homelessness.
+A forthcoming report assesses the impact that extended foster care has on a wide range of youth outcomes.

 More on Current Research at the School of Social Work